gosling-lang/gosling-website/docs/js-api.md

       id: string
   }
   ```
-  - For `"rawData"`, the `eventData` stores columnar data that has been used internally in Gosling to display the view:
+  - For `"rawData"` and `"specTraversed"`, the `eventData` stores columnar data that has been used internally in Gosling to display the view:
   ```javascript
   {
       id: string,